Landscape features determine thermal and hydrological responses in polygonal tundra.

-This research was supported by the Director, Office of Science, Office of Biological and Environmental Research of the US Department of Energy under Contract No. DE-AC02-05CH11231 as part of the Next-Generation Ecosystem Experiments (NGEE Arctic) project.
+This research was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, under Contract No. DE-AC02-05CH11231 as part of the Next-Generation Ecosystem Experiments (NGEE)–Arctic project.

 Grant, R.F., Z.A.
 Mekonnen, W.J.
 Riley, H.M.
 Wainwright, D.E.
 Graham, and M.S.
 Torn.
-“Mathematical Modelling of Arctic Polygonal Tundra with Ecosys: 1.
-Microtopography Determines How Active Layer Depths Respond to Changes in Temperature and Precipitation.”
-JGR-Biogeosciences, 122(12), 3161–3173 (2017).
+“Mathematical modelling of Arctic polygonal tundra with Ecosys: 1.
+Microtopography determines Hhow active layer depths respond to changes in temperature and precipitation.”
+JGR-Biogeosciences 122(12), 3161–3173 (2017).
 [DOI:10.1002/2017JG004035]

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER